yogeshgunasekaran/Jenkinsfile/README.md

     -  Test Connection

 - In Jenkins, **New item &rarr; Pipeline**.
 Run the **Jenkinsfile_stage1** here and build the job
-- In Jenkins, Update the project **Workspace** generated paths in **Jenkinsfile_stage2**.
-Build the job again
+- In Jenkins, Get the generated paths from project **Workspace** and update it in **Jenkinsfile_stage2** and Build the job again
-- Now our project has been build, mvn tested, mvn code analyzed, sonarqube code analyzed.
+- Now our project has been build, mvn tested, mvn code analyzed, and default sonarqube code analyzed.
+In **SonarQube**, we can see our project code analzyed reports
 - In sonarqube, create **Quality Gate** with required **conditions**
 - In sonarqube, click our **project &rarr; project settings &rarr; select the Quality Gate** that has been created
 - In sonarqube click our **project &rarr; project settings &rarr; Webhooks &rarr; Create**